 - How does NGFB find / detect / select images?

-- Why doesn’t Facebook show the correct image?
+- Why does Facebook show the wrong image / text?

 Comments and suggestions to improve the plugin features are always welcome — please open a ticket if you have any ideas you would like to share with us. ;-)

 Website developers / designers will probably want to consider a few additional settings...

 - If your site uses shortcodes, you'll want to enable the "Apply WordPress Content Filters" option to expand shortcodes in the content for description text and/or image meta tags (the content can be searched for images).

 - NGFB may display warning notices if images are too small for the dimensions required.
 If you are using WordPress v4.2 or better, these notices can be dismissed individually.
 You can also define the